 Scalzi is accessible science fiction, and this is Scalzi (the storyteller) at his best.
-He’s improved at structuring a story over the years, and this is more evidence to support that claim.
-You can tell how much fun he’s having writing a space opera in a universe very separate from the Old Man’s War series.
+He’s improved at structuring a story over the years, and The Collapsing Empire is more evidence to support that claim.
+You can tell how much fun he’s having writing a space opera in a universe entirely separate from the Old Man’s War series.
 My one complaint would be with Scalzi’s prose, and only because I know he can do better than this.
-See the codas at the end of Redshirts, or the novella The Sagan Diary for perfect examples of just how good his prose can be when he really goes for it).
+See the codas at the end of Redshirts, or the novella The Sagan Diary for perfect examples of just how good his prose can be when he really goes for it.

 With the exception of a fantastic interlude, the story is told through the point of view of three main characters (and mostly through dialogue): a representative of a powerful family aboard a trade ship, a Flow physicist living in the ass end of the empire, and the new Emperox who didn’t ask for, and doesn’t want the job or the responsibilities it entails.

-The allusions to the impending issue of Climate Change are apparent, but not so heavy handed that it becomes preachy.
-I enjoyed it a lot, and I’ll definitely be checking out the next ones in the series.
+The allusions to the impending issue of Climate Change are apparent, but not so heavily handed that it becomes preachy.
+I enjoyed this book a lot, and I’ll definitely be checking out the next ones in the series.
 Still, I know that Scalzi can write more elegant prose, and it would drastically improve his novels if he did.

 Our universe is ruled by physics and faster than light travel is not possible — until the discovery of The Flow, an extra-dimensional field we can access at certain points in space-time that transport us to other worlds, around other stars.